Royal Scots Greys: 1693–1714: Grey Horses, Red Coats, and War of Spanish Succession

 When inspected by William III in 1693, it was noted the regiment was mounted on grey horses.
 One suggestion is these were inherited from the Dutch Horse Guards, who had returned to the Netherlands but this has not been confirmed.
 The original grey coats were replaced with red, or scarlet, coats with blue facings, proclaiming the Scots Greys "Royal" status.
 Transferred to the Netherlands in 1694 during the Nine Years' War, they were used for reconnaissance duties, but did not see any significant actions during their three years on the continent.
 Following the 1697 Treaty of Ryswick, they were based in Scotland; after the War of the Spanish Succession began, they returned to Flanders in 1702 as part of Marlborough's army.
 They played an active role in the campaigns of 1702 and 1703, including the capture of a large shipment of gold in 1703.

 During Marlborough's march to the Danube in 1704, the Scots Greys served as part of Ross's Dragoon Brigade.
 Used as dismounted infantry, they took part in the Battle of Schellenberg, then the Battle of Blenheim on 2 July 1704; despite being heavily engaged, they did not have a single fatality, though many were wounded.
+At the Battle of Elixheim in 1705, the Scots Greys participated in the massed cavalry charge which broke through the French lines.
+At Ramillies in May 1706, as part of Lord Hays' brigade of dragoons, the regiment captured the colours of the elite Régiment du Roi.